RomanKoshkin/ridesmart-telegram-bot/README.md

 1. Create a bot on [Telegram](https://telegram.org/).
 To do that, download the Telegram app, go to [@BotFather](https://telegram.me/BotFather) and copy your bot API token into `bot4.py`.
 2. Create a free account on [MongoDB](https://www.mongodb.com/) and a database, get the API key and paste it into `bot4.py`.
 Make sure you white list your DB client's IP address.
-3. Edit the hop-on/hop-off locations in `bot4.py`.
+3. Edit the hop-on/hop-off locations in `bot4.py` for your area.
 4. Run the bot backend `bot4.py`.
 For the bot to be available at all times, it is best to host the bot on a cloud VM like [PythonAnywhere](https://pythonanywhere.com) or similar.

 ## Features